 Nothing will ever happen if you don’t do it.
 If you sit on your ideas and wait until you’re ‘ready’ to execute them, those poor sad little ideas will never come to anything.
 Instead, you need to stop waiting for the perfect moment, and just get the fuck on with it.

 Look at me.
-I started this blog back in March 2013 and, newsflash, it was kinda crap.
+I started this blog back in February 2013 and, newsflash, it was kinda crap.
 It wasn’t the worst stuff in the world, but it’s definitely not something I would publish now.
-The archives don’t show it (yay for backdating and shuffling things around!) but I was incredibly sporadic for the first few months of this blog.
+I was incredibly sporadic for the first few months of this blog.
 I would post twice a week for a month, and then not at all for three months.
 If I’d gone on like that, my business certainly wouldn’t be where it is now.

 So what changed?
 I made a commitment.
 On the first of January 2014, I committed to publishing once a week on the blog.
 Not only that, I committed to publishing on a certain day each week, because I knew from past experience that if I had a vague ‘publish once a week’ rule, I’d end up posting on Monday one week and Sunday the following week, effectively leaving two weeks between posts.
 Bad times.